-Okayyyy, here goes.
-So I’ve decided I’m going to publish the blogs I wrote in hospital.
+Okay, here goes.
+I’ve decided I’m going to publish the blogs I wrote in hospital.
 The problem with that is, I started writing when he was 12 weeks old.
-Unfortunately, a LOT happened before then, so in these first blogs I’m going to try to briefly fill you in on the months prior to get you up to speed.
+Unfortunately, a LOT happened before then.
+In these first blogs I’m going to try to briefly fill you in on the months prior to get you up to speed.
 I’m attempting to do this in the form of two blogs; one on pregnancy and one on the first 3 months (if I can).

-So, where the hell do I start?
-Pregnancy overall for me was not a fun time, and for everyone that told me an awful pregnancy meant an easy labour WELL labour was hell too and so were the first few months that followed.
-I’m never listening to you again and you’re no longer in my contacts favourites list (iPhone users you know the favourites list, the one with the people you love and allow calls from even when you’ve put your phone on Do Not Disturb, hm!) .
+Where the hell do I start?
+Pregnancy overall for me was not a fun time, and for everyone that told me an ‘awful pregnancy meant an easy labour’ – labour was hell too and so were the first few months that followed.
+I’m never listening to you again and you’re no longer in my contacts favourites list!

 Then, briefly, I encountered sciatica.
 That is no joke.
-Shooting nerve pain down your legs when you put weight on your feet, so now you’re disabled.
+Shooting nerve pain down your legs when you put weight on your feet.
 At this point I didn’t even have a bump, how was I in pain already?!
 I laugh now because I complained I didn’t have a bump.
 I wanted to be all cute like the other pregnant ladies.
 By this point I should have just shutdown that ideologist in my head.

 After getting to the point I was taking prescribed codeine and paracetamol 4x a day with no relief, I was referred to hydrotherapy.
 Some people rant and rave about hydrotherapy, it did nothing for me.
 In fact getting to and from it actually brought on the pain.
 I was sooooo ready to have my baby.
 I remember trying to do my regular 20 minute walk to the city centre (I’m a walker, I like walking, or did, definitely didn’t at this point) and crying my eyes out when I got there with a mixture of pain and frustration that now I was stuck there because I was in so much pain, and whyyyy was I in this much painnn.
 Another memory of the pain this caused was me being sat in a car crying in pain and facetiming my mum like “it hurts, no matter what I do it hurts”.
 And then another time messaging my housemates group chat for pain relief and them bringing it to me crying in pain lying down.
 It sounds ridiculous now but I remember there being in pain if I walked, sat down or lay down, nothing made a difference.
 I feel guilty now (remember I told you that ridiculous mum guilt) but I just wanted him out.
 That being said, if you told me keeping him in there would have changed his health (it wouldn’t have FYI), I’d have kept him in there forever.

 So to summarise we have morning sickness, sciatica, polyhydramnios, cmv, gestational diabetes and SPD.
 You keeping up?
-Well lets add in here that at 30 weeks pregnant my fiancé and father to my unborn child was stabbed in his chest with the wound centimetres from his heart, aorta and lungs.
+Well lets add in here that at 30 weeks pregnant my fiancé (at the time) and father to my unborn child was stabbed in his chest with the wound centimetres from his heart, aorta and lungs (he survived).
 2017 has been such a good year right?!